Gianfy/Suggestions/README.md

 - Open a pull request with your changes.
 - Or open an issue first to discuss larger changes or new features.

-## License
-Add the license of your choice (e.g. MIT).
-If none is specified, consider adding a `LICENSE` file.

 Author: Gianfy